-HANDS (the CIO) assumed the responsibility for makings payments due under the lease with London Borough of Richmond from 1 January 2020.
-The lease is held in the names to two trustees, Jean Hunter and Jean Love for and on behalf of the unincorporated charity.
-The lease is due to expire in July 2021 and the minimum lease payment due from 1 January 2021 is £3,930.
+HANDS (the CIO) assumed the responsibility for makings payments due under the lease with London Borough of Richmond from 1 January 2021.
+The lease was held in the names to two trustees, Jean Hunter and Jean Love.
+It expired in July 2021 and has recently been renewed from then for 5 years in the name of the CIO.
+Under the terms of the new lease the minimum lease payment due from 1 January 2022 is £3,500.